factor-io/docs/docs/examples.md

     end

-## Hipchat deploy bot
+## Hipchat Deploy Bot
 This is another user example.
 Whenver one of the engineers writes "FIRE MISSILES" in their hipchat room this workflow will run a script on a server which handles the deployment.
 (We've removed the user identity info).
+If you want to use a real bot check out [Hubot](https://hubot.github.com/).

     listen 'hipchat::send_message', room:'Engineering', filter:'FIRE MISSILES'
       run 'ssh::execute', commands:['sudo /opt/dio/sbin/make.sh'], host:'ubuntu@live.sandbox.factor.io' do